 Although the Fun Zone, the activity area for ages 3 to 12, isn't as large as those found on later Grand-class ships, the program is the same and is well thought-out.
 For most of the day, except for ice cream socials at the Horizon Court and a few other activities, 3- to 7-year-olds spend much of their time in the bright red, blue and yellow room face-painting, coloring, making puppets, decorating masks and playing games.

 The adjacent area for 8- to 12-year-olds has craft tables, games and a plasma television, and it leads into an alcove with computers.
-These kids also create lanyards, play bingo and other games in the Fun Zone, and use the ceramics studio and other shipboard spaces.
+These kids also create lanyards, play bingo and other games in the Fun Zone, and use other shipboard spaces.
 Children, ages 8 to 12, may sign themselves in and out of the program with their parents' permission, a freedom cherished by cruise-savvy kids.
 One deck up, The Fun Zone has its own outdoor deck with a whale-shaped kiddie pool, play houses and tricycles.

-At Off Limits, the teen center located on the other side of the Fun Zone's computer alcove, 13- to 17-year-olds mingle and play Ping-Pong, foosball and cards.
+At Remix, the teen center located on the other side of the Fun Zone's computer alcove, 13- to 17-year-olds mingle and play Ping-Pong, foosball and cards.
 They also get to know each other during hip-hop dance classes, obstacle races and pizza parties.
 Teens can hang out, sun and soak in their own hot tub on the teens-only deck area, which is accessed by a set of stairs just outside the youth lounges.
 Older kids can come and go from youth activities as they please.